My Pets

 :construction_worker: Tech: Serverless Framework, Node.JS

-This dead simple twitter bot was my first experience with Node.js.
+This dead simple Twitter bot was my first experience with Node.js.

-I’ve used it to deploy a serverless bot to retweet, favorite, or follow twittos based on #hashtags, or Twitter accounts in specific language (French).
+I’ve used it to deploy a serverless bot to retweet, favorite, or follow twittos based on #hashtags, or Twitter accounts in a specific language (French).

 Actions are scheduled using CloudWatch Events.
 Today, my running bot has more than 800 followers :)